 - How would you describe any trends that you might see in the scatterplot drawn from the data from your class?
 Answers may vary depending on the data collected.
 Look for statements such as "As the number of revolutions during the 1st attempt increases, the number of revolutions during the 2nd attempt (increases/decreases)."
-Or "Students tend to ." - 3.
-For part B, inform students these graphs were drawn based on fictitious data, and not their own, as they answer questions #1 7 on the worksheet.
+Or "Students tend to \\\\\\." - Point out the three scatterplots on the Transparency 3.
+Make sure the students understand that these were drawn based on fictitious data, and not their own, as they answer questions #1 - 7 on the worksheet.